cjeholm/rust-price-control/readme.md

 - Price graph for today and tomorrow
 - Device list with current state
+- Buttons for switching between modes (Price, Ratio, On, Off)

 All configuration is handled through a single config pricecontrol.toml in the current path of the systems default config path.